Zaldy Co: 19th Congress

 In the 19th Congress which began in 2022, he was appointed as the chairperson of the House Committee on Appropriations.
+House Speaker Martin Romualdez personally appointed Co, a known Marcos ally, to head the appropriations committee.
 He was removed from the position in January 2025.
 Co authored 524 bills during the 19th Congress.

+From 2023 to 2025, the highest amount of "allocable" funds were given to the Representative Sandro Marcos, President's son, and Romualdez, the President's cousin.
+"Allocable" funds in the national budget approved by Congress have been criticized by the People’s Budget Coalition as a new form of pork barrel, since it goes to "politically determined projects that crowd out more equitable and accountable public spending".
+Unprogrammed appropriations (UA) and confidential and intelligence fund (CIF) under the Office of the President were also tagged as forms of corruption-prone pork barrel funds.

 In February 2023, Co was endorsed by the term-limited Joey Salceda as his successor as Albay's 2nd district representative.
 However, Co remained a nominee of Ako Bicol for the 2025 election.

 20th Congress

 Co retained his seat in the lower house for the 20th Congress, which started in July 2025.
 However, he did not attend any plenary session since the house convened on July 28, 2025.
 Co, due to his ownership of the contractor firm Sunwest, has been implicated in the 2025 flood control projects scandal.
 Co went to the United States, citing medical treatment as his reason.
 On September 19, newly elected House Speaker Bojie Dy revoked Co's travel license, demanding his return to the Philippines within 10 days to answer allegations against him.
-However, on September 29, Co resigned as member of the House of Representatives.
+However, on September 29, Co resigned as a member of the House of Representatives.

+Co and Romualdez were criticized for their involvement in the 2025 General Appropriations Act (GAA), which critics alleged as one of the most flawed and corrupt spending measures ever approved.